+This article will provide guidance on How To Serve legal papers in New Jersey.
 Each jurisdiction has rules regarding the appropriate service of process.
 Generally, service of summons allows for the jurisdiction of the relevant court on them.
-The individual is thus subject to the jurisdiction, provided that the state where the district court is located has been joined under federal rules and has served the documents within a hundred miles from the place where the summons was issued or when a federal statute authorizes such service.
+The individual is thus subject to the jurisdiction, provided that the state where the district court is located has been joined under federal rules and has served the documents within a hundred miles from where the summons was issued or when a federal statute authorizes such service.

 WHAT DOES A PROCESS SERVER IN JERSEY HAVE TO DO

 Process servers in the state of New Jersey have no licensing requirement though summons needs to be coupled with a copy of the complaint.
 People responsible for the same can be [A.] the sheriff, [B.] a person specially appointed by the court for that purpose, [C.] the plaintiff’s attorney or the attorney’s agent, or [D.] any other competent adult not having a direct interest in the litigation.

 New Jersey Process Service is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person so as to enable that person to respond to the proceeding before the court, body, or other tribunals.
 Notice is furnished by delivering a set of court documents (called ‘process’) to the person to be served.

 New Jersey Process Service of court documents will be performed only by experienced New Jersey process servers who meet all of the latest licensing, education, and bonding New Jersey Process Service requirements imposed by the jurisdiction in which they operate.